 Why is Social Prescribing needed?

 The Marmot Review identified in the 2010 review of health inequalities that around 70% of health outcomes are determined by social factors, and just 30% by clinical interventions.

-GPONLINE recently reported (2015) on the comments of Jeremy Hunt ‘that a significant part of a GP’s time is spent on seeing patients with social problems, such as debt, isolation, housing’ however a significant proportion of GP’s do-not know about, or do-not have the time to access services that tackle social problems (commonly voluntary and community sector activities).
-‘We need to empower general practice by breaking down the barriers with other sectors, whether social care, community care or mental health providers, so that social prescribing becomes as normal a part of your job as medical prescribing is today’, said.
-Jeremy Hunt.
+GPONLINE recently reported (2015) on the comments of Jeremy Hunt (when he was Health Secretary) ‘that a significant part of a GP’s time is spent on seeing patients with social problems, such as debt, isolation, housing’ however a significant proportion of GP’s do not know about, or do not have the time to access services that tackle social problems (commonly voluntary and community sector activities).
+‘We need to empower general practice by breaking down the barriers with other sectors, whether social care, community care or mental health providers, so that social prescribing becomes as normal a part of your job as medical prescribing is today’, said Jeremy Hunt.

 So what is VANL doing on behalf of the local voluntary sector and the people of North Lincolnshire?